lovethisgame/drop/README.md

 This approach aims to decouple the system components for better maintainability.
 This way, `appname/actors` directory serves as a collection of interfaces specifying the internal system mechanics.

-> **tip:** Generally it is adviced to use notification interfaces versus singletone ones if possible as those improve Controllers loose coupling.
+> **tip:** Generally it is adviced to rely on notification interfaces versus singletone ones where possible as they allow for improved loose coupling.

 ### The appname/commons directory

+The `appname/commons` directory contains all components, abstractions, utilities and support modules that are:
+* generic enough to be reused or means to be extended for the use;
+* do not handle any application business logic directrly.

+Directory content is rather custom, in case of Apache Flex application it is adviced to have a `components` sub package to contain all the shared and reusable components, and `utils` directory for various utilities.

+Framework does not bundle any 3rd party utilities and components library.
+For utilities, such as those working with Objects, Strings, ByteArrays, Logging system etc. there are few good free options available, such as as3commons library that can found here: http://www.as3commons.org.

 ### The appname/controller directory